 When I stick to my 7:00pm “stop eating” rule my brain automatically accepts that no food will be entering my system.
 I’m not saying I always listen but for the most part I do.
 I’m programmed now to look at the clock and decide whether or not to have a snack.
 It’s a habit that has prevented many bowls of ice-cream, pretzels, and cookies from sabotaging all the hard work I did for the day or week.

 If I must put something in my body then I will drink tea.
 I just started doing this and, even though I ‘m not a huge tea fan (my heart belongs to café mochas), I must say drinking a cup holds me over.
-I drink a chamolli tea and then a couple times a week I drink this detox tea from Teami.
-I enjoy it and it helps to keep my body cleansed.
-Just sayin.

 #3 I sleep better when my stomach is empty